Google Translate Disclaimer

 - An estimated 2.7 acres are within the DRECP area

-- As of June 30, 2015, the county had 39 wholesale or utility-scale renewable energy projects that were operating and capable of generating 1,951 megawatts (MW).
+- As of December 2016, the county had 45 wholesale renewable energy projects that were operating and capable of generating 2,254 megawatts (MW):

-- The county applied for and received two Renewable Energy Conservation Planning Grants totaling $1.1 million from the Energy Commission.
-It is using the funding to update elements of the Geothermal/Alternative Energy and Transmission Element, and the Conservation and Open Space Element of its General Plan.
+The county applied for and received two Renewable Energy Conservation Planning Grants totaling $1.1 million from the Energy Commission.
+It used the funding to update the Geothermal/Alternative Energy and Transmission Element (approved on September 22, 2015), and the Conservation and Open Space Element (approved on March 8, 2016) of its General Plan.